Yarin-G/discord-bot/README.md

 you can edit the verification message in `files/verify_message.txt`<br>
 to add the verification message just type `.verify-message` and the bot will send your custom verification message<br>
 **note:** make sure to add new role and name it `verified` then place the new role under the bot role

+## Automatic Roles
+add roles to new users when they join your server<br>
+go to `files/settings.json` and in `auto roles` add the roles you want to give to new users,<br>
+the bot will automatically add the roles you have typed to new users when they join your server<br>
+(you can see an example at `files/settings.json`) **note:** make sure the bot's role is higher than the roles you want to give.